-The Trail passes through several integral beaches in the region and people who love to dive in the sea can fulfil their wish here.
-The most important thing about the beaches in the region is that the temperature of the water remains around 16 degree even in winter.
+The Trail passes through several integral beaches in the region and people who love to dive in the sea can fulfill their wish here.
+The most important thing about the beaches in the region is that the temperature of the water remains around 16 degrees even in winter.

 11 – The Junction of Two Seas